infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 Instead, the subjects were taken into a dark room with bright lights shining in their eyes.
 Each was strapped into a chair and had electrodes attached, to record their vital signs.
 They were facing a one-way mirror.
 Each was interrogated by a “law school student who had been prepped to tear into the student and to mock and ridicule their ideas and their values,” [according to Chase][6].
 Again [according to Chase][5], Murray himself described these sessions as “vehement, sweeping, and personally abusive.”

-The sessions were filmed thru the mirror, and the students had to come back a review these films [weekly][7] for three years.
+The sessions were filmed thru the mirror, and the students had to come back and review these films [weekly][7] for three years.
 Imagine having to relive such an experience, over and over.
 And Ted Kaczynski was the youngest subject, just seventeen at the start of the experiment.

 The details of the experiment are covered in this [CBS News article][6] and this [Radiolab episode][8].
 Alton Chase is the primary source quoted by both.